Stimulant, opioid, benzodiazepine, and alcohol-related deaths

 Over the past decade, the rate of substance-related toxicity deaths have dramatically increased.
 In our previous report, we observed a total of 8,767 accidental substance-related toxicity deaths involving alcohol, stimulants, benzodiazepines, and/or opioids between 2018 and 2021 in Ontario, with annual substance-related toxicity deaths almost doubling from 1,586 in 2018 to 2,886 in 2021.

 With the availability of enhanced data on all substance-related toxicity deaths, there is an urgent need to better understand interactions with the healthcare system for non-fatal substance-related toxicities.
-This joint report by the ODPRN and Public Health Ontario describes prior prescribing patterns, previous substance use diagnoses, non-fatal substance-related toxicities and access to treatment(s) prior to accidental substance-related toxicity deaths involving opioids, benzodiazepines, stimulants and/or alcohol in Ontario between January 2018 and June 2022.
+This second report of our joint three-report series by the ODPRN and Public Health Ontario describes prior prescribing patterns, previous substance use diagnoses, non-fatal substance-related toxicities and access to treatment(s) prior to accidental substance-related toxicity deaths involving opioids, benzodiazepines, stimulants and/or alcohol in Ontario between January 2018 and June 2022.

 Access the full report and associated resources: